 Yes.
-Mr. Lyon has been involved in many Catastrophic Injury cases involving the loss of limbs, spinal cord injuries, brain injuries, deformities, and burn injuries.
+The Lyon Firm has been involved in many Catastrophic Injury cases involving the loss of limbs, spinal cord injuries, brain injuries, deformities, and burn injuries.
 These types of injuries require the utmost care and attention, and the use of life care planning and economic experts to present the full scale of the damages claims.
-Should you trust us with a call, Mr. Lyon has the experience, compassion, and resources to help you and your family through this critical process.
+Should you trust us with a call, The Lyon Firm has the experience, compassion, and resources to help you and your family through this critical process.

 Yes.
-Mr. Lyon has handled numerous wrongful death cases in multiple states.
+The Lyon Firm has handled numerous wrongful death cases in multiple states.
 Wrongful Death claims are separate causes of action and require early coordination with family members.
 The tragic death of a family member can leave families with devastating personal and financial losses.
-Should you trust us with a phone call, Mr. Lyon has the experience, compassion, and resources to help you and your family through this loss.
+Should you trust us with a phone call, The Lyon Firm has the experience, compassion, and resources to help you and your family through this loss.

 Yes.
-Representing an injured child in a case is one of the greatest responsibilities a lawyer may have in their career, and one that Mr. Lyon has been honored to accept.
-Mr. Lyon has successfully handled complex product liability, medical malpractice, and toxic exposure cases, all involving permanent brain injuries to children.
-These cases deserve the closest attention from counsel, and Mr. Lyon will be there for you throughout the case should you choose him to represent you and your child.
+Representing an injured child in a case is one of the greatest responsibilities a lawyer may have in their career, and one that The Lyon Firm has been honored to accept.
+The Lyon Firm has successfully handled complex product liability, medical malpractice, and toxic exposure cases, all involving permanent brain injuries to children.
+These cases deserve the closest attention from counsel, and The Lyon Firm will be there for you throughout the case should you choose him to represent you and your child.

 Yes.
-If the case appears to have merit on the initial phone interview, Mr. Lyon will personally visit you at your home or the hospital to complete the initial consultation.
+If the case appears to have merit on the initial phone interview, The Lyon Firm will personally visit you at your home or the hospital to complete the initial consultation.

 Yes.
 Please call to discuss your case and to schedule an appointment when you are available.

 Yes.
-Mr. Lyon is frequently admitted Pro Hac Vice in other jurisdictions.
+The Lyon Firm is frequently admitted Pro Hac Vice in other jurisdictions.
 In such cases, local counsel may be necessary, but the attorneys will work together on the case at no additional cost to the client.
-In mass tort cases, Mr. Lyon can often represent the client in Federal Court without the need for local counsel.
+In mass tort cases, The Lyon Firm can often represent the client in Federal Court without the need for local counsel.
 We are careful to comply with all applicable ethical rules in this regard.

 No. Cases where a product affects many individuals is properly classified as a Mass Tort.
 A Mass Tort claim is an individual claim that has been consolidated for discovery purposes with other similar cases.
 This generally benefits the plaintiff where there is a large defendant with immense resources.
 Power in numbers may be the only path to victory.
 Many people, including lawyers, often confuse the definition of Mass Tort with Class Action.
 There are important legal distinctions between the two categories.
 Personal injury cases are typically not appropriate for class action treatment because of the individual issues with respect to the health of the individual.